lowskidev/Geth-ETC-DockerContainer/README.md

 `./install.sh`

 Follow the promps on the screen and you should have a running container in no time.
-For quicker setup use the option to build container from *Docker Hub* other wise it'll build a whol image from the dockerfile.
+For quicker setup use the option to build container from *Docker Hub* other wise it'll build a whole image from the dockerfile.

+This is the first version.
+If you encounter any errors during the installation, especially when docker is spining up the container.
+It's usually something you can easily fix with whatever answers you gave to the promps.

+You can easily just restart the `install.sh` and continue on pretty much from where you left off.

 **USE The below instructions to manualy set everyhting up**